Frequently Asked Questions

 Q: How do you determine the prices of a carving ?

 A: See our pricing page for details.
 In short, we start with a base price for a piece of standard complexity, and then add incremental charges for more complex design elements and options.
 We strive to keep our prices extremely reasonable and affordable.
-A completely finished barrel head carving typically costs $300 to $400.
+A completely finished tenth barrel carving typically costs $250 to $500.